mcgooz/SousChef/README.md

 - add different ingredients to a recipe

 ##### models.py
-Here we find the ten models used in the app:
+Here we find the models used in the app:
 - `UserDashboard` stores the username, creation date and the profile picture
 - `Pantry` is linked to the user and is referred to by the `PantryIngredient` model
 - `Unit` is a predefined list of units